-Type of Service Access Standard Initial routine care - treatment of a condition that would have no adverse effects if not treated within 10 business days 10 business days per NCQA standards Urgent - defined as a non-life-threatening situation that should be treated within 24 hours.
+Type of Service Access Standard Routine - treatment of a condition that would have no adverse effects if not treated within 10 business days calendar days 10 business days per NCQA standards Urgent - is defined as a non-life-threatening situation that should be treated within twenty-four (24) hours.
 Urgent care services are not subject to prior authorization or precertification.
 Within 24 hours for services that are non- emergent urgent services.
-Emergent/Non-life Threatening Care - defined as inpatient and outpatient services furnished by a qualified practitioner or provider that are needed to evaluate or stabilize a behavioral health condition manifesting itself by acute symptoms of sufficient severity that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical care to result in injury to self or bodily harm to others; placing the physical or mental health of the individual (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy; serious impairment to bodily functions; serious dysfunction to any bodily organ or part; serious harm to self or others due to an alcohol or drug abuse emergency; with respect to a pregnant woman having contractions (i) that there is not adequate time to affect a safe transfer to another hospital before delivery, or (ii) that transfer may pose a threat to the health or safety of the woman or unborn child.
-Within six hours of request on a 24-hour basis, seven days a week MHS Health requests practitioners refer all members with an emergent non-life-threatening emergency to the Emergency Department Follow-up routine care Within 10 business days No longer than 30 days for an appointment with a Mental Health Provider for follow-up after an inpatient mental health stay.
-No more than 30 days for a non-psychiatric appointment.
-Wait times - wait times in practitioner waiting rooms Within 30 minutes of scheduled appointment Outpatient - visit following discharge from hospital/acute care Within 7 days of discharge Follow-up post discharge visit Follow-up post discharge appointments are to be within 7 days or no longer than 30 days for an appointment with a Mental Health Provider for follow-up after an inpatient mental health stay.
+Emergent/Non-Life Threatening Care- defined as inpatient and outpatient services furnished by a qualified practitioner or provider that are needed to evaluate or stabilize a behavioral health condition manifesting itself by acute symptoms of sufficient severity that a prudent layperson, who possesses an average knowledge of health and medicine could reasonably expect the absence of immediate medical care to result in injury to self or bodily harm to others; placing the physical or mental health of the individual (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy; serious impairment to bodily functions; serious dysfunction to any bodily organ or part; serious harm to self or others due to an alcohol or drug abuse emergency; with respect to a pregnant woman having contractions- (i) that there is not adequate time to affect a safe transfer to another hospital before delivery, or (ii) that transfer may pose a threat to the health or safety of the woman or unborn child.
+Within six hours of request on a 24 hour basis, seven days a week MHS Health requests practitioners refer all members with an emergent non-life threatening emergency to the Emergency Department.
+Wait times- wait times in practitioner waiting rooms.
+Within 30 minutes of scheduled appointment Outpatient visit following discharge from hospital/acute care Within seven days of discharge standards and member's needs.
+Adherence to these standards is monitored with telephone auditing through the Quality Improvement Program.

-If you cannot offer an appointment within these timeframes, please refer the member to MHS Health Customer Service (1-888-713-6180), so the member may be rescheduled with an alternative provider who can meet the access standards and member's needs.
-Adherence to these standards is monitored with telephone auditing through the MHS Health Quality Improvement Program.
+If you cannot offer an appointment within these timeframes, please refer the member to MHS Health Customer Service so the member may be rescheduled with an alternative practitioner who can meet the access

-In addition, all behavioral health providers are obliged by Agreement to ensure that services provided are available on a 24-hours a day, 7-days a week basis, as the nature of the member's behavioral health condition dictates.
+In addition, all behavioral health providers are obliged by Agreement to ensure that services provided are available on a 24 hours a day, seven days a week basis, as the nature of the member's behavioral health condition dictates.
 Behavioral health providers must offer hours of operation that are no less than the hours of operation offered to commercial insurance enrollees and shall ensure members with disabilities are afforded access to care by ensuring physical and communication barriers do not inhibit members from accessing services.